matthewbub/golang-file-watcher-prototype/README.md

 # IE Portal Services

 Hello and welcome to the root directory of IE Portals.
-We're using a proprietary configuration of Next.js, React, and Supabase to create a portal for the IE community.
+This repository consists of several micro services, rest assured that at no-point in the development lifecycle are we reinventing the wheel.

+### IEP Bus

+Our Express.js server.

+### IEP JS Helpers

+Helper functions that can be used in server services and web services.

+### IEP Web

+We're using [Ant Design](https://ant.design/) for our UI Component Framework, in junction with React for the actual web framework and Vite for the compiler.

 # Getting Started